av-rel/ZoraVM/README.md

 ## Zora Assembly Code
 [Zorasm](./Zorasm)
 ### Zora Assembly Code is a assembly language for ZoraVM.
-    * It is a stack based language.
-    * It is a low level language.
+It is a stack based language, low level language.
-    * It is a assembly language.
-    * It can be compiled to bytecode.
-    * It can be compiled to machine code. (soon)
-    * It is a cross-platform language.

 # Examples
 [Hello, world](./examples/hw.zsm)